-We conclude that FHFA complied with the applicable statutory improper payment requirements, as well as related criteria established in the related OMB M-15-02 for fiscal
+We conclude that FHFA complied with the applicable statutory improper payment requirements, as well as related criteria established in the related OMB M-15-02 for fiscal year 2017.
+As to the specific requirements of the IPIA, as amended, that FHFA's OGC has opined are non-applicable, we determined that OGC's analysis is reasonable.

-12 U.S.C. § 4516(h).
+11 12 U.S.C. § 4516(h).

-&lt;sup>12 According to the American Institute of Certified Professional Accountants' Codification of Statements on Auditing Standards, AU-C § 265.07, a material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
+12 According to the American Institute of Certified Professional Accountants' Codification of Statements on Auditing Standards, AU-C § 265.07, a material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness yet important enough to merit attention by those charged with governance.